ZilongAndyXie/Contrast-Githubaction-Test/README.md

   - Enter your username as "training" and password (use the same password you used when previously configuring the server to accept remote connections) for the database.
   - Click “Save” to apply the configuration.

- Starting the server
- `./gradlew bootRun`
- The tables in the database should be created automatically and a connection should be established.
+ Starting the server using `./gradlew bootRun` command The tables in the database should be created automatically and a connection should be established.
 (Make sure that the database is running).